Pleias/marginalia/readme.md

-# Vllm-json
+# marginalia

-Vllm-Json is a small lightweight application to generate json annotation at scale with open LLMs.
+marginalia is a small lightweight application to generate json annotation at scale with open LLMs.